Skills & Education

 With 64 million young people unemployed worldwide, the youth employment challenge is vast and affects all countries.
 This new initiative by McDonald’s has the potential to support many young women and men, especially in disadvantaged areas, with relevant skills for employability and targeted strategies to boost their transition into quality jobs – jobs that protect their rights and support their development.

-Sukti Dasgupta, Chief, Employment and Labour Market Policies Branch, ILO
+Sukti Dasgupta, Chief, Employment and Labour Market Policies Branch, International Labour Organization

 McDonald’s also partners with local governments and regional initiatives to multiply our impact.
-Through its Youth Opportunity program, our Latin American Franchisee Arcos Dorados has established strategic alliances with leading NGOs focused on education and skills development.
+Through its Youth Opportunity program, our Latin American Franchisee Arcos Dorados has established strategic alliances with leading nongovernmental organizations (NGOs) focused on education and skills development.
 These programs reach an average of 250,000 young adults between 16 and 24 every year.

 Engaging With Young People

 In 2019, McDonald’s and IYF launched the Youth Opportunity Youth Ambassador Program.
-The youth ambassadors give their perspective on issues that are barriers to success for Youth Opportunity program participants, as well as feedback on the program’s ability to support them.
-We also completed the development of a digital, game-based life skills curriculum in English and Spanish to complement the Youth Opportunity life skills training.
+The Youth Ambassadors give their perspective on issues that are barriers to success for Youth Opportunity program participants, as well as feedback on the program’s ability to support them.
+We also supported IYF’s development of a digital, game-based life skills curriculum in English and Spanish to complement the Youth Opportunity in-person life skills training.
 McDonald’s and IYF extended this digital curriculum to external organizations in the U.S. with partners such as historically black colleges and universities (HBCUs) and, in partnership with Arcos Dorados, across Latin America, such as with partners such as the Mexico Ministry of Education and Historically Black Colleges and Universities (HBCUs).
 To date, 14,000 young people have accessed the curriculum with the goal of reaching up to 100,000 young people in diverse communities during the COVID-19 pandemic.

-3 Percentages were collected from IYF and include results from Chicago participants who elected to share with the local organizations that collect education/employment data.
+3 Percentages were collected from IYF and include results from Chicago and Washington, D.C. participants who elected to share with the local organizations that collect education/employment data.
 Therefore, not all data sets add up to the total enrollment number.